Guin-Kiwi/EasyPass/README.md

 - Work only within your own copy — do not push to the original template.
 - Commit regularly to track your progress.

-# 🍕 TEMPLATE for documentation

 ## 📝 Analysis

 **Problem**
-> 🚧 Describe the real-world problem your application solves.
-(Not HOW, but WHAT)

-💡 Different websites require "strong" passwords, which are hard to generate and difficult to remember, users need an easy and quick solution for password generation and storage.
+Different websites require "strong" passwords, which are hard to generate and difficult to remember, users need an easy and quick solution for password generation and storage.

 **Scenario**
-> 🚧 Describe when and how a user will use your application

-💡 When users want to register or signup on a new platform requiring a complicated password (e.g. numbers, special characters, Capitals, etc) they can use the application to generate one that works, and store it for later.
+When users want to register or signup on a new platform requiring a complicated password (e.g. numbers, special characters, Capitals, etc) they can use the application to generate one that works, and store it for later.